robertdebock/learn-terraform/README.md

 - Infrastructure as code: You can describe in [plain text](https://github.com/robertdebock/terraform-demo/blob/master/do.tf) what infrastructure you need.
 - CLI workflow: From a Linux machines, you can use the `terraform` binary.
 - Cloud services: Terraform describes "resources", which can be: machines, ip-addresses, loadbalancers, etc.
-- declarative configuration: You describe the infrastructure, Terraform will build (or destroy) it.
+- Declarative configuration: You describe the infrastructure, Terraform will build (or destroy) it.

 ## Introduction to Infrastructure as Code with Terraform (30 min.)

 ### Why Infrastructure as Code (IaC)?

+Not specifically Terraform, but IaC in general has these benefits:

 - Code is repeatable.
 - It's easy to work together.